Intelligent-Systems-Research-Group/JOMS/README.md

 > - https://github.com/Intelligent-Systems-Research-Group/JOMS-Environment

 ## Citation
-Please cite these papers in your publications if it helps your research.
+Please cite this papers if you have used JOMS.

 Bibtex:
 ```